juollila/cpm68k-amiga/README.md

 limited for the CP/M-68K, but the operating system includes for example an assembler and a C language compiler.

-SturmBIOS is an implementation of CP/M-68K BIOS for Commodore Amiga.
-It allows the usage of CP/M-68K on Amiga 500, 1000 and 2000 computers.
+SturmBIOS (also known as cpm68k-amiga) is an implementation of CP/M-68K BIOS for Commodore Amiga.
+It allows the usage of CP/M-68K on Amiga 500, 600, 1000 and 2000 computers.

 # Documentation